CubiCasa/dilation/README.md

 # CUBICASA Instructions

-## Installation

-* Installation of Caffe can be very painful, so if doing this from scratch:
+Installation of Caffe can be very painful, so if you want to everything from scratch (or have to for some reason).
+Follow the instructions to get the prediction and training working.

+Otherwise just skip all this hassle, and get the readymade Docker image.

+## Installation for the prediction

 1) start with the [Caffe Docker image](https://github.com/BVLC/caffe/tree/master/docker)